Amid the flower leis and mai tais.

-I wanted to illustrate a cycle which ends in life.
-The 'Ohi'a tree was perfect for this: it is the first to colonise new lava flows and it is sacred to Pele.
+I wanted to illustrate a cycle that ends in life.
+The ‘Ohi’a tree was perfect for this: it is the first to colonise new lava flows and it is sacred to Pele.

 In Hawaiian folklore, Pele is said to have fallen for ‘Ohi’a, a handsome warrior.
 She proposed to him and was deeply vexed when ‘Ohi’a, who was already engaged to a mortal woman named Lehua, refused her.